What is Net Neutrality?

 Impact on Small Businesses

-This study finds government-enforced regulation has a disproportionately large economic effect on small business.
+Study finds government-enforced regulation has a disproportionately large economic effect on small business.

 So, What Now?